tkeskita/swiftBlock/README.md

 * visualization of edge directions
 * projection of block edges to surfaces on another object to create curved shapes

-Application examples include creation of block meshes for

-* structured meshes with control of boundary layers
-* orthogonal base mesh with elongated or stretched cells for SnappyHexMesh
-* controlled grading of hexahedral meshes inside or outside rectangular, cylindrical or spherical shapes.

 <p align="center">
 <img src="docs/images/naca_airfoil_mesh_preview.png">